Divide-By-0/blog/content/posts/movies.md

 description: "It's hard to surface really good movie recs, so I put my favorites (and not-so-favorites) and upcoming movies in this live document!"
 ---

 It's hard to find a curated list of movies that I or my friends would like.
-I usually get my movies from the Cannes Film Festival winners, or the A24 trailers, or from the IMDb top movies, or from the Oscar nominees, or my friends -- even then, it's hard to isolate why people like specific movies.
+I've tried to get my movies from the Cannes Film Festival winners, or the A24 trailers, or from the IMDb top movies, or from the Oscar nominees, or my friends -- even then, it's hard to isolate why people like specific movies and stick to spoiler-free reviews.
 Personal recommendations are rare and treasured, and I wish there was a place that all my friends put their favorite movies up so I could steal from that list instead.
-I like international movies especially, since they aren't influenced by the usual Hollywood tropes or methods of storytelling and tend to be a lot more unique.
+I like indie and international movies especially, since they aren't influenced by the usual Hollywood tropes or standard methods of storytelling, and tend to be a lot more unique.

 Puzzle making is pretty lossy and inaccurate representation of this list.
 I generally love any movies that are more sci-fi themed (like Dune), or have a complex plot that takes focus to fully understand (ahem Tenet), or make you feel a ton of emotions (damn, Better Days), or have you sniff out lots of little clues that the filmmaker plants (like retcons from Us).
 I think this list is pretty broadly recommendable, but specifically I think more technical folks or people who love puzzles will particularly love this list.
 I don't include any spoilers, but more of a broadstrokes review.
 This list is largely inspired by [Nick Sweeting's similar list](https://docs.sweeting.me/s/movies-to-watch#Mindfuck) and [Max Langenkamp](https://maxlangenkamp.me/).
 If you have any recs for me having looked at this list, I'd love to hear them -- you can dm me on [Twitter](https://twitter.com/yush_g/)!
 To calibrate, anything 8 or above means I highly recommend that others watch it, and 10 is a must-watch. ⭐ My top movie of the year is marked in stars ⭐.